China's CNPC breaks into Myanmar fuel retailing with Singapore brand

 This is the first venture for the SPC brand outside of Singapore, where it is the fourth-largest retail fuel distributor, another PetroChina executive said.

-The station, opened in March in downtown Yangon, is a joint venture with privately owned Myanmar conglomerate Shwe Taung and includes a storage facility.
+The station, opened in March in downtown Yangon, is a joint venture with privately owned Myanmar conglomerate Shwe Taung.

 Shwe Taung’s focus now is upgrading and rebranding 18 stations in conjunction with SPC, a spokeswoman said.
 Further investment would depend on market conditions, she said.